simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 By completing the certification exams, you can demonstrate your ability to work with tools like **Azure Machine Learning**, **Azure Cognitive Services**, and **Power Platform**, among others.
 This practical experience not only strengthens your knowledge but also prepares you for real-world challenges and scenarios that you may encounter in your future career.

-In conclusion, the Microsoft Student Cert program offers a multitude of benefits for students and recent graduates, from access to valuable certifications in cloud computing and artificial intelligence to the opportunity to gain hands-on experience with Microsoft technologies.
-By leveraging these certifications, you can enhance your employability, stand out in the job market, and embark on an exciting career journey in the technology industry.
+Wrapping up, the Microsoft Student Cert program offers a multitude of benefits for students and recent graduates, from access to valuable certifications in cloud computing and artificial intelligence to the opportunity to gain hands-on experience with Microsoft technologies.
+By using these certifications, you can enhance your employability, stand out in the job market, and embark on an exciting career journey in the technology industry.

 To explore the range of certifications available and get started with your Microsoft certifications for free, visit the [Microsoft Learn](https://learn.microsoft.com/) platform.